 Dutch diplomat, Herman Knippenberg, and his wife Angela Knippenberg, (who were not investigators or in law enforcement), worked for years to collect evidence and piece the case together in Thailand.
 They were investigating what happened to Bintanja and Hemker.

 Eventually, the Knippenbergs identified Alain Gautier (Sobhraj) as the likely killer and connected their murders to several others which had occurred across Thailand.
 This article (here) describes their journey to bring Sobhraj and Leclerc to justice.

-It was the RCMP in Canada whose investigation determined that the person named Alain Gautier was actually Charles Sobhraj.
+It was the RCMP in Canada who actually cracked the case because it was their investigation that made the key connection and determined that the person named Alain Gautier was actually Charles Sobhraj.